4 BIBLE WORKERS PROJECT

 Our ministry has three primary focuses: church planting, evangelism training and networking different mission groups.
 Our vision is to ensure that the Three Angels' Messages is proclaimed in un-entered areas.

 We currently have two sites in which, by the grace of God, new members have been added to the faith through our missionary endeavours, namely Edenville and Arlington.
-Over 30 individuals made decisions for baptism, and six have been baptised.
+Over 30 individuals made decisions for baptism, and 6 have been baptized.
 These precious souls are currently in need of nurturing and being organised into an official branch of the Seventh-day Adventist Church.

-To achieve this the executive committee of Misson Cohort has realised the need to station 4 Bible Workers whose primary duties will include assisting in nurturing, training and organising these new believers into an official branch of the church.
+To achieve this the executive committee of Mission Cohort has realized the need to station 4 Bible Workers whose primary duties will include assisting in nurturing, training and organizing these new believers into an official branch of the church.
 The Bible workers will be stationed full time on the 2 sites for 18 months, and will each be receiving a monthly stipend.
-We have determined the total cost of the project to be R288 000.
-We therefore humbly solicit your financial aid in helping us realise this dream to have these two sites being transformed into churches that are run independently, functioning to make more disciples even after our departure.
+We have determined the total cost of the project to be R432 000.
+We therefore humbly solicit your financial aid in helping us realize this dream to have these two sites being transformed into churches that are run independently, functioning to make more disciples even after our departure.